-The microcirculation system is important for supplying oxygen and substrates to cells as well as for removing metabolites produced by cells, so it is essential for the cell to maintain a suitable capillary network under physiological conditions.
+The microcirculation system is important for supplying oxygen and substrates to cells as well as for removing metabolites produced by cells.
+Thus it is essential for the cell to maintain a suitable capillary network under physiological conditions.
 Skeletal muscle adapts its capillary network to alterations in neuromuscular activity including motor activity and load bearing.
-Hindlimb unweighting (HU), rodent model is frequently used to simulate and study neuromuscular perturbations occurring in a real microgravity environment during spaceflights (Morey-Holton and Globus 2002).
+A rodent model of hindlimb unweighting (HU), is frequently used to simulate and study neuromuscular perturbations occurring in a real microgravity environment during spaceflights (Morey-Holton and Globus 2002).
 This earth-based model of microgravity is characterized by reduction of motor activity and lack of load bearing (Talmadge 2000).
-This model is known to affect capillary distribution of antigravity muscle (Desplanches et al. 1987, Desplanches et al. 1990, Desplanches et al. 1991, Kano et al. 2000, Dapp et al. 2004).
+This model is known to affect capillary distribution of antigravity muscle (Desplanches et al. 1987, 1990, 1991, Kano et al. 2000, Dapp et al. 2004).
 For instance, capillary-to-fiber ratio, typically used as a measure of capillary distribution, decreases especially in soleus muscle, suggesting that a reduction in the absolute number of capillaries occurs in antigravity muscle.
 Although the adaptation of muscular vasculature to microgravity is thought to be physiological response to react to an environmental change, the mechanism(s) are still only partially understood.
 A possible mechanism has been proposed that apoptotic signaling may play an important role in remodeling of capillary network during HU (Fujino et al. 2005).
 HU spontaneously induces apoptosis of vascular endothelial cell in soleus muscle.
-The apoptotic process should be mediated, at least in part, by specific angiogenic factors such as vascular endothelial growth factor (VEGF) and angiopoietin.
-Recently, we investigated the expression of angiogenic factors to gain insight into the regulation of muscle denervation-induced capillary regression (Wagatsuma et al. 2005, Wagatsuma and Osawa 2006a).
-The expression of angiogenic factors was down-regulated in short- and long-term muscle denervation.
-Muscle denervation is different from HU in that neuromuscular activity is completely inhibited (Talmadge 2000).
-Therefore, the molecular response to HU may be different from that of muscle denervation.
-To our knowledge, it remains to be elucidated the expression patterns of angiogenic factors after HU.
+The apoptotic process should be mediated, at least in part, by specific angiogenic factors